 Environmental Impact Assessment and measures taken

-After assessing the UNEP’s EIA , the Nigerian government and Shell committed to follow UNEP’s recommendations.
+After assessing the UNEP’s EIA , the Nigerian Government and Shell committed to follow UNEP’s recommendations.
 The government set up the Hydrocarbon Pollution Restoration Project (HYPREP) to implement the environmental clean-up in Ogoniland and conduct EIAs in other parts of Nigeria impacted by oil contamination (UNEP, 2011).
 Three years after the finalisation of the EIA, no actions have been taken by the HYPREP (EJA, 2014) and several organisations such as Amnesty International have taken the lead of the resigned population to denounce the inaction of both the Nigerian Government and Shell (New African, 2012).

 Communities turn to UK courts to seek reparation

-Facing the lack of action of the Government and Shell and the incapacity of the Nigerian Judiciary to help them in their fight against Shell, another ethnic group in Niger Delta – the Gorkanas – turned to UK courts to seek reparations.
+Facing the lack of action of the government and Shell and the incapacity of the Nigerian Judiciary to help them in their fight against Shell, another ethnic group in Niger Delta – the Gokanas – turned to UK courts to seek reparations.
 In January 2015, the company was sentenced by a UK court to pay £55 million to a Niger Delta community following major oil spills on Gokana territory (Vidal, 2015) (see Niger Delta, Nigeria: Shell's pollution punished).
 This turning point, which further increased the international pressure against Shell, might mark acceleration in the conflict resolution (Ibid.).

 Measures for conflict resolution